 Use vinegar in your dishwasher to give your glassware an extra sparkle and prevent filmy residue from hard water.

 To give this trick a whirl, make sure your dishwasher is full — the best and most environmentally conscious way to go — then grab a small bowl that’s dishwasher safe.
 Pour it half full of white vinegar (yes, we’re optimists) and stabilize it in the top rack.
 To avoid damage to the dishwasher’s gaskets, don’t pour the vinegar directly into the rinse aid compartment.
 Then add dishwasher soap and run a regular cycle.

 From its top-tier position, the vinegar should evenly distribute among both levels.
 Then remove and enjoy your gleaming glassware.

 Erase Algae with White Vinegar

 Forget renting a power washer!
 To eliminate that unwanted icky green stuff on your patio, spray it with full-strength distilled white vinegar.
-That’s it!
-Check out these nine ways to use a pressure washer that will blow your mind.

 Simple Cleaner Soft Scrub

 Industrial soft scrub cleaners can contain strong chemical ingredients, but you can get your tub and shower just as clean with a homemade cleaner.
 This simple soft scrub recipe will clean a bathroom faster and better.
 It uses a mixture of baking soda and vinegar, which dissolves hard mineral deposits and easily cuts through soap scum.